BomingZhang-coder/lithium-commodities-dashboard/README.md

 Dr Hamid wants to create a critical minerals index to track the price of the raw materials required to create a standard EV lithium-ion battery by factoring in market share of various lithium-ion batteries, spot prices of required minerals, and how much of each mineral is required to make the various batteries.
 As of July 10, 2024, this index has been created and is under review.

-Professor Geert's projects progress:
+## Professor Geert's lithium price forecasting project

-Team members working on tasks and relevant folders/files:
+### Team members and progress

-1. David
+1. David: Completed in-sample ARMA models, going to email professor results shortly

-2. Lily, Leo, Eli, Rashibh
+2. Lily, Leo, Eli, Rashibh: Completing report on Birdy's past progress

-3. Eli
+3. Eli: Requesting queries, finding relevant columns, to share with the data science team to query lithium news data

-Dr Hamid's critical minerals index:
+## Dr Hamid's critical minerals index project:

-David has completed the index, and is awaiting Dr Hamid to review.
-Code that generated the index: [critical minerals index code](critical_minerals_index-david)
+David: Completed critical minerals index, awaiting Dr Hamid's feedback. [critical minerals index code](critical_minerals_index-david)

+Leo: Created a [dashboard](Leo-Wang/LeoWang-Critical_Minerals_Dashboard) using dummy data, awaiting data from David after Dr Hamid's feedback

+Last updated July 10, 2024.